wmaslak/RR_classes/README.md

-# RR_classes
+# Reproducible Research repo template

-Reproducible Research repo template
+This is the starting point for individual RR course repos.